School of Art

 Art and Technology

-The curriculum is centered around both a studio based practice and an exchange of dialogue with fellow students, visiting artists and faculty.
-The program offers technical instruction in the creative use of computer programming, networked based systems, digital image making, digital sound design, installation, digital video, interactive media and hybrid performance.
-This wide range of technical instruction is augmented with critiques, lectures and seminars that set out to challenge conventional ideas about what constitutes an art practice in the 21 st Century.
+The curriculum is centered around the student's studio practice, creative research and an exchange of dialogue between peers, visiting artists and faculty.
+Technical instruction is offered in the creative use of computer programming, networked based systems, digital image making, digital sound design, installation, interactive media and hybrid performance.
+This wide range of instruction is augmented with critiques, lectures and seminars that set out to challenge conventional ideas about what constitutes an art practice in the 21 st Century.

 Art and Technology Studio I